dr-richard-barker/Plants_AWG/Manuscript_Code/glare/README.md

 ## Proof of concept

-Proof of concept study was presented at ASGSR 2021, where you can find the source code and the abstract poster [here](RACARA).
+Proof of concept study was presented at ASGSR 2021, where you can find the source code and the abstract poster at [POC_ASGSR2021](POC_ASGSR2021).